LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-will-soers-rhythm-bass-and-emo-blues-daytrip/index.md

 description: >-
-  I recently asked a friend to contribute to a team-review of a charity compilation, and suggested they write to whatever word limit they want, that they &lsquo;go off on one&rsquo; about life in these times if they wish.
+  I recently asked a friend to contribute to a team-review of a charity compilation, and suggested they write to whatever word limit they want, that they ‘go off on one’ about life in these times if they wish.
 They were happy to do the review, but feared it would be inappropriate to whinge about their [...]Read More...
 published: true
 tags: feature
 featured: false